 —How to blow up a stomach

-I live in the city that practically invented one of the first bariatric programs based on the horizontal stapling, so it is no wonder that this is the most common revision that we see at my hospital.
-This surgery worked well for a very short period of time.
+I live in the city that practically invented one of the first weight loss surgeries based on the horizontalstapling, so it is no wonder that this is the most common revision that we see at my hospital.
+This procedure worked well for a very short period of time.
 If the patient ate more than he should, the upper pouch easily enlarged to the original size of the stomach.
 This has to do with the anatomy of the stomach.
 The outer curve was greatly prone to stretch, and once it stretched it kept going.
 It is like blowing up a balloon.
-The first few breaths are difficult, but once it is stretched a bit it is a lot easier to blow it up more—as with the stomach.
+The first few breaths are difficult, but once it is stretched a bit it is a lot easier to blow it up more.
 The VBG was developed because the vertical staple line reinforced the otherwise thin portion of the stomach, making it difficult to enlarge the pouch.

 This part of the stomach is thin and can stretch.
 As this pouch enlarges, it takes more food to fill up a person.
 Ultimately, the advantage of the “stomach stapling” is lost.
 This is why the “horizontal” stapling was replaced with the vertical banded gastroplasty.

 The most common revision is done when the stomach was stapled into two sections instead of cut (transected).
 A leak between the upper and the lower stomach makes the weight loss surgery patient feel as if they can eat almost anything, and often they can.
 To solve this, the patient’s stomach is transected.

 The second has to do with the pouch size.
 If the pouch has enlarged, revision decreases it to a smaller pouch.
 While this sounds fairly simple, it can be a technically challenging procedure, and the concern is always that the blood supply to the stomach might be compromised, leading to an increased incidence of leaks.